New Downtown Restaurant Roundup

 Finally, the Bluegrass Brewing Company is currently working on renovating a two-story space at Third and Main Streets directly across from the arena into a $1.4 million restaurant and bar.
 BBC owners Patrick & Lamont Hagan have brought Jeff Rawlins of Architectural Artisans on board to design the restaurant including a new handicap accessible entrance on Third Street.

-Rawlins explains that it was crucial not to harm the architecturally significant 1890s era structure.
-He has inserted a 21″ ramp to allow a set of doors to fit perfectly under the massive stone lintel of the basement level (plans after click).
+Rawlins explained that it was crucial not to harm the architecturally significant 1890s era structure.
+He has inserted a 21-inch ramp to allow a set of doors to fit perfectly under the massive stone lintel of the basement level.
 Plans also show a new sign to be mounted above the door on the building’s middle bay on Third Street.

 Planned entry to the new BBC (Courtesy Architectural Artisans)